Study of Einstein-bumblebee gravity with Kerr-Sen-like solution in the presence of a dispersive medium: Angle of Deflection of light in weak field in the presence of plasma

-The deflection of light or lensing in presence of plasma for different spacetime backgrounds has been studied in the earlier literature \cite{OY1, OY2, OY3}.
+The deflection of light or lensing in presence and in the absece of dispersive medium like plasma for different spacetime backgrounds has been studied in the earlier literature \cite{OY1, OY2, OY3, CARL, MFAT, GKV}.
 The extension of it for this Kerr-Sen-like black hole is worth investigation.
-There is a Lorentz violating parameter $\ell$.
+There is an LV parameter $l$.
 So from our study, the combined effect of the presence of plasma and Lorentz violation on the deflection of light can be estimated.
-To study it weak field approximation will be useful.
+To study it, weak field approximation will be useful.
 This approximation is given by the expression